 The six of them talked about the upcoming festival as the minutes before the event ticked off and Lord William learned the four had never attended a renewal festival.
 Realizing this, he decided to explain the event as it unfolded, and unintentionally slipped into instructor mode.
 While Rol and the Knights were OK with this, as they are hoping to gain favor, Countess Ursara felt a bit 'pushed back' and had to accept it.
 As it unfolded, the festival grew from the discovery, settlement and exploitation of the Rhylanor system, to celebrations of the cultures of the main and outer world societies, and orbital communities.
 As the ceremony worked toward lunch, it began to blossom along the lines of the trade that developed from the system as well as taking on early undertones of the system's political beginnings.Aiden's Gun Shopping Trip

-As Aiden arrived at the Instel-Arms annex, large enough by itself to be a small space station, he was almost assaulted with the expected advertisements.
+Aiden arrived at the Instell-Arms annex to find it large enough by itself to be a small space station.
+He was almost assaulted with the expected advertisements.
 As he entered, living beings and androids approached knowing they had "everything", and only needed to know what he was interested in, so they could direct him to it.
-When he stepped up to a man holding a data pad, Aiden asked "Handguns, please?" and the man happily responded, "Sure!
+Aiden stepped up to a man holding a data pad, asking, "Handguns, please?" and the man happily responded, "Sure!
 What tech?"
 Aiden suggested he'd like to start with Zero-Gee and the man gleefully responded, "What type?"
 When Aiden asked about high tech, the man asked "How high tech?" ready to break it down from 'Bleeding edge' tech but Aiden stopped him there.
 Without needing to consult his pad, the man directed Aiden to his department and the pilot was on his way.

-Of course, as he examined the data on the weapons, disclaimers boldly stated the available charge and combat performance resulted in reduced number of shots for the pistol and a reduced number of combat hours for the sword.
+Of course, as he examined the data on the weapons, disclaimers boldly stated the available charge and combat performance resulted in fewer pulls of the trigger for the pistol and a less combat hours for the sword.
 Checking, Aiden saw a "no cable" laser foil didn't exist.
 Yet.
 The pistol battery pack costs Cr5,000 or Cr7,000 pre-charged.
 Moving away from the ultra-expensive toys, Aiden checked out more advanced snub pistols and ammunition.
 The advances in snub weapons allowed for faster exchange of clips, better self-cleaning and easier maintenance.
 Some units better handled add-ons like smaller or more effective stabilizers and interfaces to HUD plug in's, etc...
 The tech upgrade ideas, and their costs, expanded across the gamut.
 Despite this, the ammunition showed nothing new.